KorbynTalks/Pixel-Platformer/README.md

 # Pixel Platformer

-The source code for my upcoming game,
-As its in development there will be changes every once in awhile if I feel like its good enough for it being up here.
+The source code for my upcoming game, as it is in development, there will be changes every once in a while if I feel like it is good enough for it to be up here.

 And of course...
 DO NOT LEAK.